 What About Joe Biden?

-So are Joe Biden and Donald Trump getting enough sleep at night?
+So are President Joe Biden and ex-president Donald Trump getting enough sleep at night?
 Apparently, Donald Trump is not, while we are unsure about Joe Biden’s sleeping habits.
-He appeared to be fresh enough on his campaign, while Donald Trump often appeared to be somewhat worn – his early-morning tweets tend to indicate that he is not.
-Did this affect his campaign?

 Here are Some Sleep Facts About Other Well-known Persons